 A good way to think of press-on nails is to compare them to at-home eyelashes.
-You can have them professionally done with eyelash extensions and know they will last longer, or you can do them at home and know they will last only so long.
+You can have them professionally done with eyelash extensions and know they will last longer or you can do them at home and know they will last only so long.
 If you choose the at-home route, Marton recommended the following three press-on nails.

 “They have great styles and designs and sizes, but I do like the adhesive backing — makes it super easy to apply,” Marton said.

 “Kiss is just good all the way around, from sizing to designs and all the different shapes they offer.
-They even bring in real nail artist to design their products, which I think is amazing,” Marton said.
+They even bring in real nail artists to design their products, which I think is amazing,” Marton said.

 “They have great designs, but I (especially) like the sizing of their fake nails; they always fit great!”
 Marton said.